 Learn how to split Hostas easily with this step-by-step tutorial.
 Dividing hostas is a straightforward task!
-To keep your Hosta healthy, it’s essential to divide the plant every few years.
+To keep your Hosta healthy, dividing the plant every few years is essential.

 Hosta plants are a popular choice for front or back yards because they produce attractive foliage throughout the growing season.